I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dmusicks/ns-dmusicks--dmus-kernel-event.md

 ## -remarks
 <p>The DMUS_KERNEL_EVENT structure is used by WDM audio drivers that provide kernel streaming support for DirectMusic.</p>

 <p>While capturing a MIDI stream, the DMus port driver calls the <a href="audio.iallocatormxf_getmessage">IAllocatorMXF::GetMessage</a> method to retrieve DMUS_KERNEL_EVENT structures to hold the captured data.
 While rendering a MIDI stream, the port driver calls the <a href="audio.imxf_putmessage">IMXF::PutMessage</a> method to discard DMUS_KERNEL_EVENT structures as it finishes reading them.
-For more information, see <a href="NULL">MIDI Transport</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/ce9ec589-0aea-4ed9-a60d-50f2ddfb0c13">MIDI Transport</a>.</p>

 <p>In the case of MIDI capture, the DMUS_KERNEL_EVENT structure can be packaged with single, multiple, or fragmentary MIDI messages.
 The <b>usFlags</b> member should be set to DMUS_KEF_EVENT_INCOMPLETE unless it is a single complete MIDI message.
 This structure also contains:</p>